 This policy applies to workers exposed to materials by which HIV may be transmitted.
-The following table provides examples of the types of exposure for which the WSIB provides benefits for PEP.
+Entitlement to benefits for PEP may be provided when there is a percutaneous, mucous membrane or non-intact skin exposure to material known to be infective for HIV.
+Entitlement to benefits for PEP is generally not provided when the risk of HIV transmission is negligible.
+The following table provides examples indicateof the types of exposure for which the WSIB provides benefits for PEP.